vg-lab/ViSimplDocs/source/02-ViSimplUserInterface.rst

    SimPart application tool bar.

-For more information click on application menu "File" and "Options" to relate icons to specific commands.
+For more information click on application menu "File", "Options" and "StackViz" to relate icons to specific commands.

 ^^^^^^^^^
 File menu